commons-app/commons-app-documentation/Fuzzy-category-search.md

 1. Go to https://commons.wikimedia.org/wiki/Special:Random/File
 2. Try another if not inspiring
-3. Without looking at anything below the image (just looking at the image and image name), imagine what an average might type to search for the appropriate category(ies).
+3. Without looking at anything below the image (just looking at the image and image name), imagine what an average person might type to search for the appropriate category(ies).
 4. Add a sample below.
 Include the thumbnail that can be found at the bottom of the Commons page, all the strings you have thought about, and the actual category.

 ## Sample 1